cameron-martin/cameron-martin.github.io/_posts/2016-03-03-type-level-naturals-in-c-sharp.md

 }
 {% endhighlight %}

+The name `Cons` is standard in functional programming languages.
+[It seems to come from Lisp][cons].

 Because type parameter inference does not work for constructors, we need to create some helper functions to give us more terse syntax for creating these vectors.

 {% highlight c# %}